MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_16_UsingAzureKeyVaultForManagedIdentities.md

     ```

 1. Use PowerShell’s Invoke-WebRequest command to retrieve the secret you created earlier in the Key Vault, passing the access token in the Authorization header.
 You’ll need the URL of your Key Vault, which is in the Essentials section of the Overview page of the Key Vault.
 Reminder - URI for Key Vault is on the Overview tab.

+  - Key Vault URI -- get from Key Vaults Overview page in Azure Portal
+  - Secrete Name -- get from Objects - Secrets page in the Key Vault

     ```
     Invoke-RestMethod -Uri https://<your-key-vault-URI>/secrets/<secret-name>?api-version=2016-10-01 -Method GET -Headers @{Authorization="Bearer $KeyVaultToken"}